Five Possible Symptoms of Tongue Cancer

 Many people confuse bleeding on the tongue with bleeding gums or ulcers.
 That’s why finding out where the bleeding is coming from is important.

-- Clean your tongue after eating with a cotton ball to figure out where the blood is coming from.
+- Firstly, clean your tongue after eating with a cotton ball to figure out where the blood is coming from.

 - See a doctor if you constantly taste blood in your mouth.

 People with mouth cancer may or may not have symptoms.
 It’s also important to note that the above symptoms are not exclusive to this type of cancer.
 They can also be indicative of other illnesses.
-If you are experiencing any of these symptoms, The American Society of Clinical Oncology recommends that you see your dentist for an exam.
+However, if you’re experiencing any of these symptoms, The American Society of Clinical Oncology recommends that you see your dentist for an exam.